MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/qos/configuring-port-ranges-for-your-skype-clients.md

 6. In the **Policy-based QoS** dialog box, on the opening page, type a name for the new policy in the **Name** box.
 Select **Specify DSCP Value** and set the value to **46**.
 Leave **Specify Outbound Throttle Rate** unselected, and then click **Next**.

-7. On the next page, select **Only applications with this executable name** and enter the name **Lync.exe**, and then click **Next**.
+7. On the next page, select **Only applications with this executable name**, enter **Lync.exe** as the name, and then click **Next**.
 This setting instructs the policy to only prioritize matching traffic from the Skype for Business client.

 8. On the third page, make sure that both **Any source IP address** and **Any destination IP address** are selected, and then click **Next**.
 These two settings ensure that packets will be managed regardless of which computer (IP address) sent those packets and which computer (IP address) will receive those packets.